SyLaurence/technical-assessment-calendar/README.md

 ### :warning: Features not included

-- Mobile Responsive Layout
+- Mobile Responsive Layout.
-- Click on previous days / years to navigate
+- Click on previous days / years to navigate.
-- Clicking outside the DatePicker and Calendar will hide the Calendar
+- Clicking outside the DatePicker and Calendar will hide the Calendar.
-- Advanced validation: only accept numeric values on DatePicker
+- Advanced validation: only accept numeric values on DatePicker.
-- No year limit
+- No year limit.

 ### API Reference